typewriter1/physically-based-panda/README.md

 ## How to Use

 Copy and paste the contents of the repository into the folder of the project and import from python.
+Instructions about creating assets with PBR materials can be found on [this wiki page](https://github.com/typewriter1/physically-based-panda/wiki/Creating-Assets-for-physically-based-panda).

 ## Features